FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Troubleshooting/troubleshooting.md

 # Troubleshooting

 ## My Windows Installation is failing
-While FTS will work with thiis OS, we do not support it
+While FTS will work with this OS, we do not support it

 ## My Ubuntu 22.04 Installation is failing
 FTS 2.0 supports 22.04 older versions require Ubuntu 20.04